dymmond/lilya/docs/en/docs/middleware.md

 ### TrustedHostMiddleware

-Enforces all requests to have a correct set `Host` header in order to protect against heost header attacks.
+Enforces all requests to have a correct set `Host` header in order to protect against host header attacks.

 ```python
 {!> ../../../docs_src/middleware/available/trusted_hosts.py !}